SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-05-abhishec-preparing-NTNU-portal.md

 ### Overview:

-Experiencing portal concert last semester in fall 2020 over Jamulus and a bit of JamKazam, It was time to organize and play music physically in the portal using the best of the low latency audio-video communications we have to learn and improve upon in the MCT: LoLa, Tico and Zoom.
+Experiencing portal concert last semester in fall 2020 over Jamulus and a bit of JamKazam, It was time to organize and play music physically in the portal using the best of the low latency audio-video communications we have to learn and improve upon in the SMC: LoLa, Tico and Zoom.
 The uneven distribution of people, 3 folks at NTNU and 8 at UiO, meant, we at the NTNU side had a lot of roles to play, but this also meant most of the processing was done on the UiO side, and we just had to send the best-polished signals towards UiO.
 The result was a fun and enriching experience for all of us.
 Here's a picture of how portal looked before we started reorganizing everything for the concert.

 <figure style="float: auto">